 To see how the price of the Empower compares to its competitors, please see our Bionic Foot Price List.

-Compatibility with Microprocessor Knees
+Compatibility With Bionic Knees

 Considerations Before Buying an Empower Ankle

 We started out viewing the Empower Ankle as the ultimate bionic ankle/foot because we had never before seen amputees accomplish such remarkable feats with any other device.
 This remains a valid observation.

 However, since then, we’ve received a lot of feedback from end-users that the Empower can be hit-and-miss.
 Some people absolutely love it; others find the increased weight and power augmentation to throw off their gait.
 This is why you must — and we emphasize must — insist on a free trial with a bionic limb before you buy it.
 If the team you’re seeing won’t arrange one for you, get another team.
 Don’t get stuck with the wrong device for years before you can change it!

 Otherwise, the main drawback with the Empower Ankle is its high price or, more specifically, the lack of public and private insurance coverage for it.

 For a list of competitor devices, see All Bionic Feet.

 For a comprehensive description of all current lower-limb technologies, devices, and research, see our complete guide.